Carter & Citizen is closed. Thank you for your support during our run. Our website will continue as an archive of our exhibitions and history.

-Carter & Citizen is pleased to present Heather Cantrell "Weirding Way".
-The exhibition opens May 4th and closes June 8, 2013.
-The gallery will host a reception for the artist on Saturday, May 4th, from 6 to 9pm.
-This is the artist’s first solo exhibition with the gallery.
+Carter & Citizen is proud to present A Vulgar Proof, April Streetʼs second solo exhibition with the gallery.
+The exhibition opens January 11 and closes February 15, 2014.
+The gallery will host a reception for the artists on Saturday, January 11, from 6 to 9pm.

 At first glance, the paintings and objects included in A Vulgar Proof, are like elements out of a science fiction novel.
 The black nylon paintings with puncture holes that cover layers of painted hosiery appear to be portraits of stars in a night sky.
 The Bronze Elizabethan collars protruding from the wall are like futuristic weapons, and a graceful floor-to-ceiling installation of 100 cast bronze birthday candles suspended by polished soap stones, bronze meat hooks and waxed silk seems like the curious device that holds the key to saving the hero’s world at the end of that novel.
 Like Street’s previous work, here there is a tension where things are not always what they seem.
 For this body of work Street punctures holes revealing the gestures’ capability to adapt to and manipulate to our interpretation, folding the suspension of disbelief back on itself while opening up the surface of painting to reveal its inner workings.